-Victor School schedules regular Title 1 meetings: morning, afternoon, evening, to best meet the needs of parents.
-Title 1 information is also shared at Parent Club meetings, ELAC meetings, and School Site Council meetings.
+Houston School schedules regular Title 1 meetings: Morning, After School, and evening, to best meet the needs of parents.
+Title 1 information is also shared at Parent Club Meeting, ELAC Meetings, and School Site Council meetings.

 c) The school involves parents in an organized, ongoing, and timely way, in the planning, review, and improvement of the school's Title I program, including the planning, review, and improvement of the school parent and family engagement policy and the joint development of the schoolwide program plan.
 (20 U.S.C. § 6318[c][3]) [Briefly describe or list the activities the school will implement to address this requirement.]